dingGator/frontend-nanodegree-arcade-game/README.md

 		a.
 1 point will be subtracted from the total score.
 	B.  When the player get to the water
 		b.
 5 points will be added to the total score.
+	C.  When the player get to a Gem
+		b.
+2 points will be added to the total score.

 4. GAME RESET:
 	A.  The player will go back to the starting position
 		1.	if player collides with a bug
 		2.  if player reaches the water

-5. ALERT MESSAGES:
+5. MESSAGES:
 	A. 	When you reach the water:
-		1. "You won!!
-ADD 5!!
-Your score is:  X "
+		1. "You won.
+ADD 5.
+		2. "Your score is:  X "
 			a.
 X is your total score.
 	B.  When you collide with a bug:
+		1. "Collision.
+MINUS 1.
+		2. "Your score is:  X "
+			a.
+X is your total score.
+B.  When you go to a gem:
+		1. "Collected Gem.
+ADD 2.
-		1.	"'Collision!!
-MINUS 1; Your score is:  X "
+		2. "Your score is:  X "
 			a.
 X is your total score.

 6. Enjoy the game.